annapuddles/shergood-weather-fx/README.md

 You may have multiple emitters and/or a single emitter with multiple linked prims, depending on how wide a space you need to cover.

+If HD fire interactions are enabled, emitters will attempt to detect fires and rez water bullets on them when raining.

 ## Ground layers

 The ground layers add a texture overlay on the ground based on the current weather conditions.
 For example, they can display a wet texture for rain or snow on the ground for snow.